dshieble/dshieble.github.io/_posts/2010-05-20-large-language-models-part-2.md

 > This post is part two in a two part series on how to use LLMs in a software system.
 Find part one [here](https://danshiebler.com/2023-05-12-large-language-models-part-1)

 Powerful.
 Costly.
 Capricious.
 Software that uses LLMs requires specialized design patterns to emphasize their strengths and minimize their weaknesses.
-In this post we explore these patterns through examples.
+In this post we will explore a few illustrative examples.

 ## Agents